eassmann/prima.py/README.md

 ACKNOWLEDGEMENTS
 ----------------

-Thanks to Maurits ⟨Maurits@physics.ubc.ca⟩ for letting me build upon his code.
+Thanks to Maurits ⟨Maurits.Haverkort@cpfs.mpg.de⟩ for letting me build upon his code.

 Hex colors and color names are handled by the `webcolors` module, written by James Bennett.